 Thinkific vs. Teachable: Which is the winner?

 So is Thinkific better than Teachable?
-The two platforms are offering you very similar experiences for building online courses.
+The two platforms offer you very similar experiences for building online courses.

 If you’re only comparing Thinkific vs. Teachable then it will largely depend on what you’re hoping to accomplish with online courses.